eggandwaffles/LearnHebrewOnDroids/README.md

-Some included images are licensed as non-commercial.
-I (eggandwaffles) did not design the app or the content.
-LearnHebrewNow is and has always been solely developed by Grossman Labs.
+This is an Android port of SmartHebrewFlashCards.
+No warranty is given.
+Use at your own risk.
+Get the latest APK from the release page.
 Visit https://www.grossmanlabs.com to contact and to learn more.